-Let us look into the various symptoms, causes, and treatment options for dengue fever.
+Let’s take a look at the many symptoms, causes, and treatments for dengue fever.

-Dengue symptoms could be mild or severe.
-The following are mild symptoms of dengue:
+Dengue fever symptoms could be mild or severe.
+The following are mild symptoms of dengue fever:

-- Pains: You could experience pain in your eyes (behind them), joint pain, bone pain, or muscle pain.
-There could be headaches too.
+- Pains: You could experience pain behind your eyes, joint pains, bone pains, and/or muscle pains.

-- Rash in the chest and throat area
+- Rash in the chest and throat areas

 Mild symptoms don’t last more than 2 to 7 days.
 You are most likely to recover within a week.
 However, symptoms could become severe in a matter of hours, so you need to watch out for the signs.

 Severe dengue symptoms include:

 - Traces of bloody stool or blood with vomiting

 - Nasal bleeding or bleeding from the gums

 - Vomiting more than thrice a day